LordofBone/soran/README.md

 Then you can run integrate_stt.py and seeing if it can translate speech to text (ensure you have a microphone).

 ##### Integrating Soran into a project
-If you want to integrate soran into another system, such as a robot - you can pull down the repo into the folder of the project you are working on, then append the system path of the soran folder to the system path of the project.
+If you want to integrate Soran into another system, such as a robot - you can pull down the repo into the folder of the project you are working on, then append the system path of the Soran folder to the system path of the project.

 `soran_dir = os.path.join( path_to_soran )`